John-Colvin/YAIDIP/README.md

 auto q = AliasSeq!(i"Let's interpolate $x!");   // OK, store as AliasSeq
 ```

 As mentioned, functions or templates are not aware whether they received an interpolated string or a manually written list of arguments.
-This confers consistency, simplicity, and uniformity to the approach.
+This confers consistency, simplicity, predictability, and uniformity to the approach.

 It is not possible for an `f`-string to pass the string literal as a template argument and the interpolated expressions as run-time arguments: